Indoor Rabbit Housing Options

 rabbit pen

 Pens are available is a wide variety of sizes and many can be extended by adding extra panels.
 Most pens do not include lids or floors so you may need to make some adjustments to protect your flooring and prevent escapes.
-One big benefit of a pen is you can walk in and sit with your rabbit.
+You’ll also need to be careful the gaps between grids are an appropriate size or covered.
+One big benefit of a pen is you can walk in to interact with your rabbit.

 Cost: 2' x 6' pen £50-60